 TERRAIN: Track climbs steadily at first then flattens as it follows the escarpment before a final steeper ascent to the summit.
 Total climb of 494m.
 Can involve water crossings, slippery track surfaces, rock hopping and rock scrambling.

 ITINERARY: After breakfast at the hotel your driver will transfer you to the start of the trail.
 This half day walk starts from 6km north of Dunkeld.
 After winding its way up through pleasant woodland, the track crosses several landslips from heavy rains in 2011, before gaining elevation and wide views to the east.
 After some more climbing, views to the west emerge, but it’s the summit that offers the grandest views and deserves a good break to absorb the serenity.
 Retrace your steps where your driver will meet you for the return transfer to your accommodation at Dunkeld.
-Tonight enjoy another fabulous dinner in the 2 hatted Wickens Restaurant at the restaurant enjoyed an inspired menu of superb fresh produce.
+Tonight, enjoy another fabulous dinner at the Parker Street Project Restaurant with an inspired menu of superb fresh produce.

 ITINERARY: Your tour finishes after breakfast.